DO4TECH/01-Learn-Rust/README.md

 ├── projects
 ```

-- The file *docker-compose.yaml* is a docker compose file that defines how to build and run our image.
+- The file *docker-compose.yaml* is a docker compose file that defines how to build and run the image.
 - The directory *docker-image* contains the Dockerfile.
 - The directory projects is an empty repository.